How Should Your Business Respond To Rising Coronavirus Concerns

 Use Credible Sources

+a.
 Following the CDC and the information they give to the public is your best bet.
 Avoid repeating news that you read from social media and others who do not have the credentials to be giving out health information.
 This will keep your business credible and safe.

+a.
 As a business leader, your workers will look up to you and follow your lead.
 Be sympathetic to the situation and reassure your employees that you have their best interest in mind.

 Create A Clean Environment

+a.
 By creating a clean environment, your office/services will be less likely to transmit any viruses.
 Offer hand sanitizer in the break room, and encourage your employees to wipe down their desks and keyboards.

 This step is easy!
 The best way to tone the tension down is to inform the public about the different ways the virus spreads and behaves.

 Take this opportunity to reach out to your email list about some measures that the CDC has published.
-This way your audience knows how to combat the virus and how to prevent its spread.
+This way, your audience knows how to combat the virus and how to prevent its spread.

-Sending them an email with this poster from the CDC can be a great first step.
+Sending them an email with this poster from the CDC can be a significant first step.
 The CDC further explains the spread of not just COVID-19 but respiratory diseases.
 This poster will help break down the best ways to avoid spreading the virus.

 How To Position Your Company In Regards Of The Coronavirus

-With the potential decrease, or change, in a customer's availability to do person-to-person business, it may be difficult to generate new business.
+With the potential decrease, or change, in a customer's availability to do person-to-person business, it may be challenging to generate new business.
 As an owner, these are the times to get creative.
 Get out of your comfort zone and adjust your marketing plans to stand out from the competition.